top of page

 • Schedule utilization and same-day fill rate

-• Production and collections vs. goal
+• Production and collections versus goals

-• Hygiene production, perio percentage, reappointment rate
+• Hygiene production, perio percentage, and reappointment rate

 • Case acceptance (by provider)